RxSwiftCommunity/RxGRDB/README.md

 # Database Observation

 Database Observation observables are based on GRDB's [ValueObservation] and [DatabaseRegionObservation].
 Please refer to their documentation for more information.
-If your application needs change notifications that are not built in GRDBCombine, check the general [Database Changes Observation] chapter.
+If your application needs change notifications that are not built in RxGRDB, check the general [Database Changes Observation] chapter.

 - [`ValueObservation.rx.observe(in:)`]
 - [`DatabaseRegionObservation.rx.changes(in:)`]